What is STCW Basic Safety Training?

 Patrick Maflin

-The Standards of Training, Certification and Watchkeeping for Seafarers (STCW) was devised to establish a series of minimal international training standards for those who work as professional mariners.
+The Standards of Training, Certification and Watchkeeping for Seafarers (STCW) was devised to establish a set of minimum international training standards for those working as professional mariners.

-The International Maritime Organisation sought to standardise maritime training to avoid having varied training practices and procedures in different countries.
+The International Maritime Organisation (IMO) introduced STCW to standardise maritime training and ensure consistency across countries.

-Read on to find out more about STCW basic safety training or click a link below to jump chapter.
+Read on to learn more about STCW Basic Safety Training, or click a chapter link below.

 Chapters